Herdubreid/aisDataBrowser/docs/query-syntax.md

 ## _Alias-List_

 An _Alias-List_ is a comma separated list of table's or view's aliases to list.
-The table prefix can be ignored for unique aliases, like in tables for example.
+The table prefix can be ignored if the alias is unique, like in tables for example.

 A query can have either _Alias-List_ or _Aggregation_.